Last Updated on May 3, 2023

 To be more precise, an average adult Bulldog should consume 25-30 calories per day for every pound of body weight.

-Nutritional needs of senior Bulldogs – Once they reach six years of age, Bulldogs are already considered seniors because they have a shorter lifespan than most breeds.
+Senior Bulldogs – Once they reach six years of age, Bulldogs are already considered seniors because they have a shorter lifespan than most breeds.

 Since they will become less active and gain weight easier, around 1,000 calories per day is a good target for senior Bulldogs.